-Zoom is my go-to online meeting service.
-I use it for client meetings, personal chats, online courses, and even to pipe in guest speakers for in-person events.
-I’ve found it nearly foolproof since participants can join on any device—including a phone—using video + audio, or audio only.
-Find out more about Zoom.
+Zoom is my go-to online meeting service that I find exceptionally reliable; it’s like Skype, only better.
+Since 2015, I’ve used it for client meetings, personal chats, online courses, and even to pipe in guest speakers for in-person events.
+It can record all meetings; once the meeting ends, the resulting file is downloaded locally or stored in the cloud (or both).
+I’ve found it nearly foolproof since participants can join on any device (including a phone), use video, or stick with audio only.
+Find out more about Zoom (this is an affiliate link).
 You’ll find both free and paid plans.

 I couldn’t function on a daily basis without Dropbox, which is cloud-based storage of my work files, especially since I change machines so often.
 It syncs across my desktop, laptop, mobile devices, and I can also access it through any computer if I have login credentials with me.

-I use Google Drive in addition to Dropbox as a cloud storage system, but specifically for those documents that I collaborate on (where multiple people might need access)—or when I want to share public links.
+I use Google Drive in addition to Dropbox as a cloud storage system, but specifically for those documents that I collaborate on where multiple people might need access.
+I also use Google Drive for storing and sharing PDF handouts or similar public links at conferences and events.

 Paprika is an app where I store all my recipes.
 It helps me meal plan during the week, generate shopping lists that get sent to email, and categorize recipes according to my own criteria.